 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-Now about the collection for the Lord's people: Do what I told the Galatian churches to do.
-On the first day of every week, each one of you should set aside a sum of money in keeping with your income, saving it up, so that when I come no collections will have to be made.
-Then, when I arrive, I will give letters of introduction to the men you approve and send them with your gift to Jerusalem.
-If it seems advisable for me to go also, they will accompany me.
+Now, in regard to the collection being made for God's people: you are to do the same as I directed the congregations in Galatia to do.
+Every week, on Motza'ei-Shabbat, each of you should set some money aside, according to his resources, and save it up; so that when I come I won't have to do fundraising.
+And when I arrive, I will give letters of introduction to the people you have approved, and I will send them to carry your gift to Yerushalayim.
+If it seems appropriate that I go too, they will go along with me.

 In closing, Paul deals with a final question that had come up in the church which was about offerings.
 This is speaking of an extra collection that was to help the poor Christians in Jerusalem.
 They were supporting a large number of widows while they were in the midst of famine and persecution.
 This was not to be some response to a plea from the pulpit but was to be lead by God.
 He tells them all to set aside a portion and this speaks to the fact that it was his desire for them to listen to God and give as He directed not based on the need that was presented.
 This was near and dear to Paul's heart because he had promised the apostles, when he first met with them, that he would remember the poor saints in Jerusalem (see Galatians 2:10).
 The offering was going to be delivered by men that were appointed by the church in Corinth and possibly accompanied by Paul.
 A big part of this offering was to remind them that they were a part of a much bigger family.
 The early believers in Jerusalem had demonstrated this by pooling the resources they had to help those less fortunate.

-After I go through Macedonia, I will come to you - for I will be going through Macedonia.
-Perhaps I will stay with you for a while, or even spend the winter, so that you can help me on my journey, wherever I go.
-For I do not want to see you now and make only a passing visit; I hope to spend some time with you, if the Lord permits.
-But I will stay on at Ephesus until Pentecost, because a great door to effective work has opened to me, and there are many who oppose me.
+I will visit you after I have gone through Macedonia, for I am intending to pass through Macedonia, and I may stay with you or even spend the winter, so that you may help me continue my travels wherever I may go.
+For I don't want to see you now, when I am only passing through; because I am hoping to spend some time with you, if the Lord allows it.
+But I will remain in Ephesus until Shavu'ot, because a great and important door has opened for my work, and there are many people opposing me.

 Paul explains his travel plans to the Corinthians but we see that he learned to be open to listening to God and exchanging his plans for God's plans.
 He saw that God had opened the door for effective evangelism and was willing to stay there as long as God wanted, even though he truly wanted to go see the Corinthians believers.
 The key to any person's ministry is a willingness to listen to the Holy Spirit and to only move at the command of God.
 We also see that, wherever that work is, there will be opposition.
 If we are not persecuted (opposed) for our service to God, we need to ask the question of why because Jesus told us to expect it and the early church demonstrated it.

-When Timothy comes, see to it that he has nothing to fear while he is with you, for he is carrying on the work of the Lord, just as I am.
-No one, then should treat him with contempt.
-Send him on his way in peace so that he may return to me.
-I am expecting him along with the brothers.
+If Timothy comes, see that he has nothing to be afraid of while he is with you; for he is doing the Lord's work, just as I am.
+So let no one treat him with disrespect.
+Help him on his way in peace, so that he will return to me, for the brothers and I are expecting him.

 Now, Paul commends Timothy to the Corinthians.
 He was in Ephesus with Paul but was being sent on to Macedonia and Corinth.
 He reminds the Corinthian believers that, regardless of his age, Timothy was a servant of Jesus Christ and should be treated with the same respect that they would show to Paul.